Jenny Shipley: Member of Parliament

-Cabinet Minister
+Cabinet minister

 Shipley rose quickly in the National caucus.
 In February 1990, while still in her first term, party leader Jim Bolger named her the party's spokeswoman on social welfare.
 When Bolger led the National Party to victory in the 1990 general election, Shipley was reelected in Rakaia, essentially a reconfigured Ashburton.
 She became Minister of Social Welfare, and also served as Minister for Women's Affairs (1990–1996).

 In her role as Minister of Social Welfare, Shipley presided over sharp cutbacks to state benefits.
 Later, when she became Minister of Health in 1993, she caused further controversy by attempting to reform the public health service, introducing an internal market.
 National won another term at the 1996 election, but was forced into a coalition with New Zealand First.
 Shipley left the Women's Affairs portfolio and took on several others, including responsibility for state-owned enterprises and transport.

 In 1993, Shipley was awarded the New Zealand Suffrage Centennial Medal.

-Prime Minister
+Prime Minister (1997–1999)

-Shipley grew increasingly frustrated and disillusioned with the cautious pace of National's leader, Jim Bolger, and with what she saw as the disproportionate influence of New Zealand First.
+Shipley grew increasingly frustrated and disillusioned with the cautious pace of the National-led government under Jim Bolger, and with what she saw as the disproportionate influence of New Zealand First.
 She began gathering support to replace Bolger in mid-1997.
 Later that year, while Bolger attended the Commonwealth Heads of Government Meeting, Shipley convinced a majority of her National Party colleagues to back her bid for the leadership.
-Bolger returned to New Zealand and discovered that he no longer had the support of his party.
-Rather than face being voted out, he resigned, and Shipley replaced him.
+When Bolger returned to New Zealand, he discovered that Shipley had enough support in the party room to oust him.
+Facing an untenable situation, he resigned, and Shipley was unanimously elected to succeed him.
 As leader of the governing party, she became Prime Minister on 8 December 1997.
-On 21 May 1998 Shipley was appointed to the Privy Council and became The Right Honourable Jenny Shipley.
+On 21 May 1998 Shipley was appointed to the Privy Council, and was given the right to the style The Right Honourable for life.

 Despite continued economic growth, the Shipley government became increasingly politically unstable.
 In particular, the relationship between National and New Zealand First deteriorated.
 While Bolger had been able to maintain good relations with New Zealand First and with its leader, Deputy Prime Minister Winston Peters, the alliance became strained after Shipley rose to power.
 Finally, on 14 August 1998, Shipley sacked Peters from Cabinet.

 Shipley was nicknamed "the perfumed steamroller," when she first became prime minister.
 During a later interview with Guyon Espiner, Shipley stated that female politicians were labelled differently in the media; she uses the example that male politicians are called bold where female politicians are called vindictive; although she notes that this is an observation, not something that hurts her personally.
 Shipley's ascension to the leadership marked a shift to the right politically with subtle returns to the neo-liberal policies of the first term of the Bolger government.
 This was labelled by some commentators (usually critically) as "Jennycide", a portmanteau of "Jenny" and "genocide".